In a nutshell

 Time-based billing for maximum flexibility

-Time-based invoicing is based on an hourly or daily rate, invoiced according to the hours or days actually worked.
-This method is particularly well suited to evolving projects, where the volume of work may vary according to the customer’s needs.
-It’s also very popular with time-and-materials contracts, enabling you to pay precisely for the effort you put in.
+Time-based billing is based on an hourly or daily rate, invoiced according to based on hours or days actually worked.
+This mode is particularly suited to evolving projects, where the volume of work can vary according to the customer’s needs. customer.
+It is very popular in management contracts, as it provides precise remuneration for the efforts made.

 - Advantages: Your customers pay only for the work actually carried out, offering a high degree of transparency.
 This mode is ideal for complex or unforeseen assignments, as it makes it easy to adjust amounts as the project evolves.

-- Disadvantages : Detailed tracking of hours or days worked is essential, which can make management more cumbersome.
+- Disadvantages: Detailed tracking of hours or days worked is essential, which can cumbersome to manage.
 On the customer’s side, the lack of predictability regarding the total cost can be perceived as a hindrance.

 Package deals: for well-defined services

-Fixed-price invoicing involves setting a global price for a service defined in advance.
-This method is often used for well-defined missions, such as creating a website or carrying out an audit.
+The billing consists in setting a global price for a service service defined in advance.
+This mode is often used for well-defined missions, such as creating a website or carrying out an audit.
 It is based on a commitment to delivery within a precise timeframe, often associated with concrete results.

-- Advantages: This mode offers total visibility on costs, reassuring customers.
+- Advantages : This mode provides total cost visibility, reassuring customers.
 Internally, it facilitates resource planning and encourages rapid, coordinated execution of tasks.

-- Disadvantages: If the project turns out to be more complex than anticipated, the margin can be rapidly eroded, increasing the financial risk for the service provider.
-In addition, this model requires precise initial scoping to avoid unpaid overruns.
+- Disadvantages: If the project turns out to be more complex than expected, the margin can be eroded rapidly, increasing the financial risk for the provider.
+What’s more, this model requires precise initial scoping to avoid unpaid overruns.

 Subscription billing: recurring revenue

-Subscription billing is based on a fixed, regular fee for an ongoing service, such as maintenance or customer support.
-Increasingly adopted by service companies, it ensures financial stability while simplifying management for both parties.
+Subscription billing is based on a fixed, regular fee for an ongoing service, such as maintenance or support. customer.
+Increasingly adopted in service companies, it ensures financial stability while simplifying management for both parties.

-- Advantages: Companies benefit from recurring, predictable revenues, making cash management easier.
-Customers, meanwhile, appreciate the continuity of services and the simplicity of regular payment.
+- Advantages : The companies benefit from recurring and predictable revenues, which facilitates cash flow management.
+Customers, for their part, appreciate the continuity of services and the simplicity of regular payment.

-- Disadvantages : This model may lack flexibility for one-off services or changing requirements.
+- Disadvantages : This model may lack flexibility for one-off services or changing needs.
 In addition, it sometimes limits opportunities to increase revenues on specific, high value-added projects.

 How do I choose the right billing method?